janosgyerik/homepage/_posts/2014-12-02-comparing-any-two-commits-on-github-and-gitlab.md

 Recently I wanted to preserve a diff between two branches.
 If it's a pull request, that's easy, as pull requests normally remain visible even if closed.
-But I didn't want to create just for preserving a diff.
+But I didn't want to create one just for preserving a diff.

 Luckily, GitHub and GitLab both provide a way to view the diff between any two branches, using this URL format: